Viviane Lomelin Puts Pert Derriere On Full Display In New Instagram Snap: ‘Casual Hump Day’

 “That’s the most perfect a** I have ever seen in my life.
 Post more pics, please,” a fourth follower wrote.

-Other fans used words and phrases like “so gorgeous,” “simply wow,” and “you’re a goddess,” to express their admiration for the model.
+Other fans used words and phrases like “so gorgeous,” “simply wow,” and “you’re a goddess” to express their admiration for the model.

-Viviane treats her fans with her raunchy pics almost every week.
-As The Inquisitr previously noted, she wowed her fans on March 29 by sharing a stunning pic in which she was featured rocking a pink lace bralette that she teamed with a pair of Daisy Dukes.
+Viviane treats her fanbase to raunchy pics almost every week.
+As The Inquisitr previously noted, she wowed followers on March 29 by sharing a stunning pic in which she was rocking a pink lace bralette that she teamed with a pair of Daisy Dukes.